cagallo/trivia-night-ui/README.md

 ## Future Iterations <a name="futureIterations"></a>

-- A login page with authorization for users where they could keep track of their progress as a trivia master!
+- A login page with authorization for users so that they could keep track of their progress as a trivia master!
 - Add responsive design so users can play on their phone
 - Would like to implement GSM and hooks
 - Would like to have a hall of fame page for high scorers